Doctor of Education in Organizational Leadership

 - Applicants must have a Master's degree from a regionally accredited institution.
 Applicant must have a 3.0 or better grade point average in all Master's level work.

-- Applicants must submit three letters of reference including one from the candidate's immediate supervisor.
+- Applicants must submit three letters of reference.

 - Applicants must possess excellent interpersonal skills as reflected in the letters of reference.